-The first exhibition in Events Calendar has found a seat in the Sala del Giudice Conciliatore, Female - [Onna], presenting the artists Alain Bonnefoit, Paola Billi and Nicola Piccioli edited by Vitality Association of Borgo Pignano.
+The first exhibition in Agenda has found a seat in the Sala del Giudice Conciliatore, Female - [Onna], presenting the artists Alain Bonnefoit, Paola Billi and Nicola Piccioli edited by Vitality Association of Borgo Pignano.
 The title, responding to the character that indicates the woman in the East, suggests a dialogue on the theme of femininity that interconnects Western oriental philosophies and aesthetics, an artistic exhibition dedicated to femininity, intended as a source of contemplation, as a creative force inspirer of paintings, sculptures and elegant calligraphy of contemporary masters.
 The 24 inaugurated in May, the 1 in July closed.

 To open the exhibition season in the Superior Room on the II floor of Priori, it was Marcello Scarselli with The noise of matter, personal of the Tuscan artist exponent dell'informal, known throughout Europe and presenting the work of recent years in Volterra, edited by Filippo Lotti ed Elena Capone.
 "There is still the usual and irresistible, magnetic, surprise effect. - he writes Elena Capone - Something that completely blinds: a pictorial wall from which, however, always leaks something.
 Emptiness is never completely the same, and the artist acts as an investigator, but he is also the author of his own clues. " The exhibition It is open until the next 22 July.